What Is Geofencing And How Does It Work?….Location Based Software

 Circular & Radius Geofences

-With circular and radius based geofences, the administrator or software owner can go into the geofencing software, pick the area they want to draw the boundary around, and choose how many feet around that location they want it to be.
+With circular and radius-based geofences, the administrator or software owner can go into the geofencing software, pick the area where they want to draw the boundary, and choose how many feet around that location they want it to be.
 It can go all the way from 5 feet and upward of 200 – 500 feet of the location you’re building the virtual geofence around.

-The only downside of radius geofences is that there may be blind spotted areas that you capture from the circular geofence you don’t intend to versus picking the areas you want to really focus or hone in on.
-For example, most building are not circular.
-So if you build a circular radius geofence around a square building, you may capture certain areas you don’t intend it.
+The only downside of radius geofences is that there may be blind spotted areas that you capture from the circular geofence you don’t intend to versus picking the areas you want to really focus on or hone in.
+For example, most buildings are not circular.
+So, if you build a circular radius geofence around a square building, you may capture certain areas you don’t intend to.

 Polygonal Geofences

-Polygonal geofences possess more accuracy than radius based geofences because you can use 12 to 15 points around a defined area you can geofence.
-Certain geofencing advertising platforms such as simpli.fi allows for polygonal geofences.
+Polygonal geofences possess more accuracy than radius-based geofences because you can use 12 to 15 points around a defined area in which you can geofence.
+Certain geofencing advertising platforms, such as Simpli.fi, allow for polygonal geofences.
 The process entails first determining the area you want to geofence and simply picking the points around the area you want to geofence.
 Again, the only downside with polygonal geofences is you can expect to get about 5 feet of variance capture on all lines of the geofence you build, but it is still more accurate than radius based geofences.

 Latitude & Longitude Geofences

-The last means of geofencing using more of a square based system.
+The last means of geofencing uses more of a square-based system.
 You typically need the latitude and longitude coordinates of the location you want to target.
-The geofencing software you use will then build a square that can be 10 feet to 500 feet of the coordinate you are targeting.
-The biggest downside with this approach is pinpointing precisely the area as you may end up captures a road or a parking lot that is unintended.
+The geofencing software you use will then build a square that can be 10 feet to 500 feet based on the coordinate you are targeting.
+The biggest downside with this approach is pinpointing precisely the area, as you may end up capturing a road or a parking lot that is unintended.

 Main Benefits of Geofencing

-In lieu of the many ways that geofencing can be used including fleet management, marketing, and tracking people, there are many geofencing benefits that provide a ton of advantages to companies regardless of the usage of it:
+In lieu of the many ways that geofencing can be used, including fleet management, marketing, and tracking people, there are many geofencing benefits that provide a ton of advantages to companies regardless of its usage:

 Very Precise & Accurate

-For Marketers, Great for Reaching Customers & Limiting Wasted Ad Spend
+For Marketers, It Is Great For Reaching Customers & Limiting Wasted Ad Spend

-Nothing is is better for a market than reaching customers and individuals who are in-market for your product/service and your ability to limit marketing spend and waste on people who are most likely not to be interested in your services.
+Nothing is better for a market than reaching customers and individuals who are in-market for your product/service and your ability to limit marketing spending and waste on people who are most likely not to be interested in your services.

 • Particular buildings